 The beautify script is that function you can use to convert your single-line (or a non-pretty line) query into something more readable and structured.
 The Query Builder allows you to edit or create a new query using buttons for a Filter, Projection, Sort, Limit with a Script Preview that shows exactly that, a preview of your query, very useful for those times when you don’t want to write too much.

 And if the code completion or the query builder is not enough, you have another view in the right panel where you can see labels like snippets or templates of queries that indicates to you what the query does and you can copy and paste in your query editor to work even faster.
 You can add label as much as you need in the future to (again) save time and avoid errors.

-Performing tasks that need to be execute at some exact time, can be manage with this feature that adds scheduled jobs of every action available such as: Data transfer, Data Synchronization, Export, Import, Queries, MongoDump, MongoExport, MongoImport and Map Reduce.
-You can optimize your database activities using Automation.
+Performing tasks that need to be execute at some exact time, can be manage with this feature that adds scheduled jobs of every action available such as: Data transfer, Data Synchronisation, Export, Import, Queries, MongoDump, MongoExport, MongoImport and Map Reduce.
+You can optimise your database activities using Automation.